The Story of Kaveri

 Learn more about the sacred River Kaveri by clicking through the images in the slideshow below.

 Swipe or scroll through these images relating to the river Kaveri, ancient and modern.

 Biswajit Balasubramanian (known to his friends as "Biz") is one of the best-loved cartoonists in South India, appearing in many newspapers and magazines.
 His endearing characters give life to a happy congregation of people and animals that populate his work.

 Apart from drawing cartoons, he regularly conducts cartoon and comics workshops across India and abroad.
 He has worked on several private and public commissioned projects including wall murals, his three dimensional sculptures has been an exciting foray that brings to life his world of characters.
 He lives in Chennai with his wife Shalini, also an artist, with whom he runs one of the leading galleries of contemporary art in India, the Forum Art Gallery.

-Click the button below for a video where Biswajit talks about how he came up with his wonderful illustrations for this series of stories.
+Click the button below for a video where Biswajit talks about how he came up with his wonderful illustrations.

 Jerome writes: "I’m the music director of the National Dance Institute in New York City.
 I get to write music and work with kids…it's the best!

 Through NDI I met Preeti and have been so thankful for the stylistic stews we have created.
 I recently composed the music for 'C is for Choreographer' for Sesame Street, a serious career highlight!
 In addition, just this month I partnered with All of Us Films to create a piece for the UNEP that will bring awareness about taking care of the environment.
 I love to play piano and percussion, and I really hope you enjoy these stories!"